Building Plans – November 2015

 Picture2

-In our view, the construction sector will be one of the leading growth and development sectors in the Namibian economy for 2014, with both private sector and government having aggressive development plans.
-However, many such plans fall out of the Windhoek municipal area, and as such are not captured in the monthly building plan statistics.
+In our view, the construction sector will remain one of the leading growth and development sectors for 2015 in the Namibian economy, with both private sector and government having aggressive development plans.
+However, since many of these plans occur outside the Windhoek municipal area, they are not captured in the monthly building plan statistics.